showpass/showpass-wordpress-plugin/README.md

 * *tags parameter* - `?tags=Rock`

 This parameter is for filtering events through the tags.
-You need to pass throught the website url `?tags=tag_you_want` and it will get all events which has that tag(category).
+You need to pass through the website url `?tags=tag_you_want` and it will get all events which has that tag(category).
 Also works with multiple tags separated by comma

 ex. `www.website.com/?tags=tag_one,tag_two`